kyalala15/market_analysis/README.md

 The application can use either real API data or mock data:

-- **Real API Data**: Fetches live data from Financial Modeling Prep for stocks and CoinMarketCap for cryptocurrencies
+- **Real API Data**: Fetches live data from Financial Modeling Prep for stocks and CryptoCompare for cryptocurrencies
 - **Mock Data**: Provides realistic patterns without requiring API keys, useful for development and testing

 To switch between real and mock data, modify the `DEFAULT_USE_MOCK_DATA` variable in `config.py`: